-1. Start your morning with an immune boost
+1. Start your mornings with an immune boost

 Waking up to a fresh glass of room temperature water that is filtered and fluoride free.
 Squeezing in half of a lime or lemon with a 1/3 tsp. of sea salt, helps nourish your adrenal glands.
 You might think of stress when you hear about adrenals but that’s not their only function.
 They also control our sleep wake cycle, regulate your appetite, convert your proteins, fats and carbs into energy.
 Aid in balancing blood sugar levels, help with your sex hormones productions like DHEA which helps with your energy, moods and sex drive.
 So, if you’re adrenals are malnourished, you’ll have a hard time managing your daily activities.
 Not to mention, it helps with bowel movements so it’s a great way to start your day by feeling lighter!